jamesaffeld/f5-agility-labs-xc/docs/class4/module1/lab1.rst

 **Objective:**

-*Get familiar with the UDF lab environment.
+*Get familiar with the UDF Lab Environment.

-*Deploy an XC node to define the Customer Edge at the UDF Data Center.
+*Deploy an XC Node to define the Customer Edge at the UDF Data Center.

-*Explore and become familiar with the Distributed Cloud console.
+*Explore and become familiar with the Distributed Cloud Console.

 **Narrative:**

-After consulting with your trusted F5 Solutions Engineer, you decide to setup F5 Distributed Cloud Network Connect.
+After consulting with your trusty F5 Solutions Engineer, you decide to setup F5 Distributed Cloud, Network Connect.
 This will allow for privately routed network connectivity between two disparate networks.
-You also found out that you can use the F5 Distributed Cloud Enhanced Firewall to provide network security between the sites.
+You also found out that you can use the F5 Distributed Cloud, Enhanced Firewall to provide network security between Sites.
-You already did a push button deployment of the AWS XC Node to define the Customer Edge in the ACME VPC, which only took a few moments.
+We already did a push-button deployment of the AWS XC Node to define the Customer Edge in the ACME VPC, which only took a few moments.

-Now, Lab 1 starts right after you have loaded the OVA on your Data Center's local hypervisor (VMWARE or KVM).
+Now, Lab 1 starts right after you have loaded the downloadable XC Node OVA on to your Data Center's local hypervisor (VMWARE or KVM).

 ..
-NOTE:: Your Data Center environment is the F5 UDF platform, which uses KVM as it's virtualization technology.
+NOTE:: Your Data Center environment in these labs is the F5 UDF platform, which uses KVM as it's underlying virtualization technology.
 The OVA has already been imported for you.
-We also have hardware and container deployment options for the XC Node.
+We also have hardware and container deployment options for Production XC Nodes.

 |